Skip to main content

-Graduate Job Placement Rate (within Six Months of Graduation)
+Graduate Job Placement Rate (within Twelve Months of Graduation)

 Job Placement rate

-Only students who actively seeking employment were counted in this rate (i.e. students persuing advanced education are not included).
+Only students who actively seeking employment were counted in this rate (i.e. students pursuing advanced education are not included).

 Einstein Medical Center Philadelphia School of Radiologic Technology has developed a partnership agreement with Philadelphia University